This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full

-Whether it’s your first child or your fourth, getting ready for Kindergarten is a huge milestone and getting ready for the big day is an exciting time for both parent and child.
-A great way to get ready or sharpen skills during the year is to practice with sight word flashcards.
+Whether it’s your first child or your fourth, getting ready for Kindergarten is a huge milestone, and getting ready for the big day is an exciting time for both parent and child.
+A great way to get ready or sharpen skills during the year is to practice with DIY Kindergarten sight word flashcards.

 While kids learn a lot about letter sounds in Pre-K, by the time Kindergarten rolls around they will likely have a list of sight words to practice.
 To get ready for this, DIY Kindergarten sight word flashcards are an easy and inexpensive way to practice.